 High Performing Schools and Schools System recognize that the only way to improve outcomes is to improve instruction.
 The pivotal role of teachers as instructional leaders and innovators in creating a meaningful space where a unique, responsive and developmentally appropriate pedagogy operates is vital and critical to student success and learning.

 o Congruence: Question of Consistency

 High Performing Schools and Schools System is anchored on strong leadership philosophy and structure.
 By and large, the foundation of effective school improvement is leadership.
-As today;s schools become more complex and change-driven, the nature, process and context of today’s leadership invite school leaders to work uniquely and creatively.
+As today;s schools become more complex and change-driven, the nature, process, and context of today’s leadership invite school leaders to work uniquely and creatively.
 Effective leadership focused on teaching, learning and people is critical to the current and future success of schools.
-High-performing principals focus more in instructional leadership and the development of teachers.
+High-performing principals focus more on instructional leadership and the development of teachers.